Frequently Asked Questions

 Most massage techniques are performed with the client unclothed to offer a long sweeping stroke.
 However, it is entirely up to you.
 You will be properly draped in a sheet at all times if you are undressed at any level.
 Please remove necklaces/long earrings and tie back long hair if you will be receiving massage on the neck and back.

 Draping is the use of clean sheets, towels and/or blankets to respect your privacy and maintain your modesty.
 Only the area to be massaged will be exposed and then re-draped when we move on to the next area.
-Draping is required during your massage services.
+Draping is required during your massage services; there are NO exceptions to this rule.

 We offer massage in 30-minute increments up to 90 minutes.
 A 30-minute session is great for targeted work (such as the neck, shoulders and back or the legs and feet) or for those who prefer shorter but more frequent visits.
 A 30-minute session is NOT appropriate for a full body massage.
 Those seeking optimal relaxation or would like more areas of the body to be worked on should schedule a 60 or 90-minute session.

 A healthy individual can safely receive massage every day.
 Some clients receive massage weekly, biweekly or monthly to maintain optimal results.
 Discuss your massage therapy goals with your therapist to determine what is best for you.
-It is unrealistic to expect one 60 minute session will relieve all your body's issues if you spend weeks or months in a stressful work environment or several days at the gym straining your muscles.
+It is unrealistic to expect one 60 minute session will relieve all your body's issues if you spend weeks or months in a stressful work environment.

 No. If you have unexplained pain lasting for several days, have a recent injury, are receiving certain medical treatments or have a questionable health issue that requires a doctor’s attention, you should not receive massage.
 It is best to discuss these issues when making an appointment so that you and your therapist can determine if massage is right for you.